Benefits of asset performance management

-If you want to discover Infor EAM for the automotive manufacturing industry, send us a message.
+If you want to discover HxGN EAM for the automotive manufacturing industry, send us a message.

 Traceability.
-Infor EAM allows maintenance supervisors and technicians to immediately view full historical data, complete with documentation and specifications.
-With the help of EAM Mobile, all this information can be accessed from a tablet or mobile device as well, making audits and inspections available at your fingertips.
+HxGN EAM allows maintenance supervisors and technicians to immediately view full historical data, complete with documentation and specifications.
+With the help of the native mobile app, all this information can be accessed from a tablet or mobile device as well, making audits and inspections available at your fingertips.

 Energy optimization.
-Infor EAM allows you to establish and monitor a corporate energy strategy by benchmarking, monitoring, comparing energy performance of your assets while eliminating wasteful spending.
+HxGN EAM allows you to establish and monitor a corporate energy strategy by benchmarking, monitoring, comparing energy performance of your assets while eliminating wasteful spending.

-Four key capabilities of Infor EAM in Automotive OEM
+Four key capabilities of HxGN EAM in Automotive OEM

 Real-time condition data